Chapter 2: Mental health concerns

 Sometimes its difficult to determine the cause of a person’s anxiety because it might be a combination of things.
 Click below to see some possibilities.

 Physical discomfort that may include pain or shortness of breath can occur.
-Either of these, when combined with anxiety, can start a vicious cycle where they can worsen each other.
+Either of these, when combined with anxiety, can start a vicious cycle where they might make each other worse.

 Uncertainty about how an illness might progress is common.
 Feeling hesitant about not wanting to know is also common.
-The person might be unsure how to ask, feel rushed for time, or fear the answer.
+The person might be unsure how to ask, feel rushed for time, or be afraid of the answer.
 Sometimes asking questions can help.

 A change in roles and responsibilities occurs as a person’s illness advances.
-The person who is ill may be unable to continue with their financial responsibilities, grocery shopping, or home maintenance.
+The person who is ill may be unable to continue with their financial responsibilities, grocery shopping, or other tasks at home.
 The person may worry about not being able to help anymore.

 Be sure to note any changes or concerns in the tracking journal.
-This will help to relay information to the healthcare provider.
+This will help to share information with the healthcare provider.